realSaltyFish/zBackup/README.md

 Currently, zBackup can create snapshots, export snapshots, upload exported files and clean old snapshots.
 During a single run, these tasks (if enabled) will be performed in the listed order.

+## Building

+Use the `build.sh` script to build zBackup.
+Currently the script lacks error checking mechanism.
+You are suggested to check its contents before executing it.
+The script generates the final product `build/zbackup.sh`.

 ## Requirements

 To use zBackup, you need to make sure that you have correctly setup ZFS and granted all permissions required to the user you are running zBackup with.
 These permissions include: `snapshot`, `mount`, `send` and `destroy`.
 Note that `mount` is not directly used.
 Rather, it is a prerequisite for  `destroy`.